mmarkdown/mmark/Syntax.md

 ### XML RFC 7749 Output

-> This renderer is a work in progress.

 Title Block:
 :   Identical to RFC 7991, Mmark will take care to translate this into something xml2rfc (v2) can
     understand.
 Other than transpiling the title block, *no other attempt* is made to make a v3